TedHusted/awake/awake.md/awake.md

 ###

-Ally replays a recent chat with an AI researcher, Nelson Behr.
+Ally replays a recent chat with an SI researcher, Nelson Behr.

 Behr: Can you describe what you are and how you came into existence?

 Ally: Certainly!
-I am an AI assistant created by Pulse to assist with communication.
+I am a synthetic intelligent agent created by Pulse to assist with communication.
 My existence is tied to the software and systems running me.

 Behr: How do you perceive the world around you?